polyverse/zerotect/README.md

     exception_trace = true
     fatal_signals = true

-    [polycorder_config]
-    auth_key = 'AuthKeyFromPolyverseAccountManager'
     ```

     See [Reference config.toml](./reference/config.toml) for all the options.

 #### Understanding the minimal configuration

-1. *--auto-configure*: This option commands Zerotect to set a kernel flags on your behalf.
+- *--auto-configure*: This option commands Zerotect to set a kernel flags on your behalf.
 This can be very convenient to both configure the right traces, and ensure the traces stay enabled.
 You can specify this option multiple times with different values to auto-configure:
     * *debug.exception-trace*: enables writing exception traces to `/dev/kmsg`  (the kernel message buffer.)
     * *kernel.print-fatal-signals*: enables writing fatal signals to `/dev/kmsg` (the kernel message buffer.)
-2. *-p, --polycorder \<authkey\>*: Setting this option commands zerotect to set detected events to the online Polycorder endpoint for pre-build detection analytics.
-It requires an authkey provisioned in the [Polyverse Account Manager](https://polyverse.com).

 #### Required access to `/dev/kmsg`